 AA 03429 AFRICAN AMERICAN RELIGIOUS PERSONALITIES 3 hrs.
 Lives of outstanding African American religious personalities, either in multiple groupings or on a rotating basis, are explored in this course.
 This particular offering will focus on the life and thought of Martin Luther King, Jr. Other offerings will include Howard Thurman, Charles Mason, Benjamin Mays, etc. (See CH 03429).

-AA 03369 AFRICAN AMERICAN THEOLOGY 3 hrs.

-AA 03120 HOWARD THURMAN: MYSTIC, PASTOR AND PROPHET 3 hrs.
-This is a cross-listed course - please see TH 03120 for description.

-HIP HOP THEOLOGY AND URBAN GOD TALK AA 03110 3 hrs.
+- AA 03369 CONTEMPORARY AFRICAN AMERICAN RELIGIOUS THOUGHT 3 hrs.
+This is a cross-listed course - please see TH 03369 for description. - AA 03120 HOWARD THURMAN: MYSTIC, PASTOR AND PROPHET 3 hrs.
+This is a cross-listed course - please see TH 03120 for description. - AA 03110 HIP HOP THEOLOGY AND URBAN GOD TALK 3 hrs.
 This is a cross-listed course (ET 03110/SR 03110)- please see SR 03110 for description.